QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/diagrams/db/index.md

 * There is no concept of `visibility` <small>(#attr does not mean protected)</small>
 * There is no concept of `class attributes` <small>(<u>attr</u> is not a class attribute)</small>
-* There is usually no `operations`.
+* There are usually no `operations`.
 If there are, it means we will use [PL/SQL](/programming-languages/databases/relational/plsql/index.md) or another procedural language to code them.
 </div></div>